gmag11/NtpClient/README.md

 So I decided to do my own NTP client libary to sync ESP8266 time via WiFi using Arduino IDE.
 ##Description
 This is a NTP library to be able to get time from NTP server with my ESP8266s.
-It does not support regular Arduino yet.
-Feel free to adapt it.
-Anyway I'll try to.
+Initial support for regular Arduino is available.
+Please test it and inform via GitHub.

 Using the library is fairly easy.
 You only need to create an instance giving host name.
 You may use default values by using `getInstance()` without parameters.
 Then you can start synchronization using `begin()` funcion.
 Some parameters can be adjusted: server, sync frequency, time offset.